-The results of our tests disclosed no instances of noncompliance that are required to be reported under Government Auditing Standards.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-We have also issued a separate Memorandum on Internal Control dated October 15, 2020 which is an integral part of our audit and should be read in conjunction with this report.
+We have also issued a separate Memorandum on Internal Control dated DATE which is an integral part of our audit and should be read in conjunction with this report.